top of page

 Freerangers

 Our Free Ranger residents live at our Shelter in Bayston Hill and never venture far.
-They all get along nicely (most of the time), as they are such different characters with many different personalities.
-We have quiet ones like Nerina, cheeky ones like Pongo and vocal ones like Flump.
+They all get along nicely, they are such different characters with many different personalities.
 They are regularly vet checked, have warm and dry places to sleep around the shelter giving them the space and quiet time they need.
-They are are loved and looked after by the volunteers.
+They are loved and looked after by the volunteers.
 These little happy faces are the first the volunteers see when they come on shift waiting patiently to be fed and fussed .
 All such wonderful characters, that make Shropshire Cat Rescue a special place.
 You can help support looking after them, by sponsoring our Free Rangers for £20 a year, this will help with their food and vet bills.

 The Nursery.jpg